Spooky, Sustainable Fun: Champing in a Church in the UK

 I walk around the church, taking in the set up.

-Towards the left, near the vestibule, a small table is set up, with a trio of camping chairs.
-A food hamper that is to serve as our breakfast is placed to the side.
-A water purify and kettle has too been set up for our convenience.
+Towards the left, near the vestibule, a small table is set up with a trio of camping chairs.
+A food hamper for breakfast is placed to the side.
+A water purify and kettle have too been set up for use.

 What was in here, I wonder?